No, it’s not “Don’t start a hardware company”.

 3. Speed Is The Only Advantage Your Startup Has Over Big Tech.
 Without It, You’re Not Attractive

 Anything we small startups make can be replicated and better marketed by Google, Apple or Amazon.
-When any of these big companies feel they can launch before you or launch a product later but with better features, your dead.
+When any of these big companies feel they can launch before you or launch a product later but with better features, you’re dead.
 For Doppler, they fell victim to both.
 They didn’t launch before Apple Airpods and they didn’t work as well as the Google Pixel Buds.
 That’s why I was shocked to hear how cocky they acted in the summer of 2016 when they thought Doppler could be acquired prior to mass producing a product.
 Big tech has learned its lesson when it comes to sexy prototypes.
 Lanman revealed to Wired “We were definitely irrationally confident, we were signaling that we’re not desperate at this point, so if you want us, it has to be proactive.
 That might be why, at the end of the meetings, everyone responded the same: they loved the tech, but wanted to see Doppler actually mass-produce and sell a product.”

 4. Meet Expectations